Must-Ask Interview Questions for Every Job

 Pre-Recorded Video Interview

-During one way (pre-recorded) video interviews, the questions are asynchronous to your answers, meaning they’re not occurring at the same time.
+During one-way (pre-recorded) video interviews, the questions are asynchronous to your answers, meaning they’re not occurring at the same time.
 Instead, you respond to pre-set questions whenever it’s convenient, and your answers are sent to the hiring team so they can review them later.

-You should prepare for either kind of interview the same way, but just know that the one way interview format allows for video.
+You should prepare for either kind of interview the same way, but just know that the one-way interview format allows for video.
 They may include situational questions, which ask you to demonstrate how you’d handle on-the-job situations.
-For example, you might be shown a video of an angry customer and asked to roleplay how you’d resolve their complaint.
-Imagine you already have the job, and answer from that point of view.

 Close-ended questions can typically be answered with ‘yes’ or ‘no’.
 They’re usually asked as part of the initial screening in what are known as knockout questions.